coop152/obsidian-vaults/Microarchitecture (22111)/Part 2 (Christoforos)/Verification and Testing.md

 - The proportion of working chips in a batch is known as the "yield".
 Yields vary, but on a mature process you might expect something like 80%+.
 Yield is influenced by the area of a single chip: bigger chips are more likely to be faulty.
 ![[Pasted image 20230115141631.png]]
 Testing determines which chips work and which don't.

+## Components for Testing
+### Linear Feedback Shift Registers
+A type of shift register that generates pseudo random sequences.
+Useful in circuit testing as a method of generating test patterns, but also for **signature analysis**.